wchesley/The-Notebook/School/Business-Law/Reviews/Ch4_review_complete.md

 2. *Enforcement of Judgments and Decrees*
     - How does the court enforce judgments?
+      - sanctions, garnishments

 3. *Res Judicata*
     - Why is the notion of res judicata critical in civil litigation?
+      - This decision is final on the subject matter, no other parties may litigate this event.

 business discussions